DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Conclusion

 \section{Conclusion}

-In this work, we propose DP-CDA, a synthetic data generation algorithm based on the works of~\cite{lee2019synthesizing}, and perform a tighter accounting of the privacy guarantee.
+In this work, we propose DP-CDA, a synthetic data generation algorithm, and perform a tighter accounting of the privacy guarantee.
 DP-CDA combines randomly selected data points from a specific class and induces additive noise for preserving privacy.
-We empirically demonstrate that given a particular dataset, the number of data-points utilized for generating each synthetic data point has an \emph{optimal} value, which offers the best utility and dictates the overall privacy budget.
-Through our extensive experiments, we show that DP-CDA significantly outperforms the existing data publishing algorithms, while being less computationally complex, providing a strong privacy guarantee.
-An interesting direction for future work would be to incorporate DP-CDA in federated settings, and to perform a theoretical analysis for choosing the optimal order of mixture.
+We empirically demonstrate that given a particular dataset, the number of data points utilized for generating each synthetic data point has an \emph{optimal} value, which offers the best utility and dictates the overall privacy budget.
+Through our extensive experiments, we show that DP-CDA significantly outperforms the existing data publishing algorithms, while being less computationally complex and providing a strong privacy guarantee.
+Overall, we achieved a favorable balance between utility, complexity, and privacy with the proposed algorithm.